oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 Something like this is actually in use in a bunch of places already, just not these packages, it seems..
 Some packages (`LibSVM`, `DecisionTrees.jl`) use the same names, from [`ScikitLearnBase`](https://github.com/cstjean/ScikitLearnBase.jl), but they go sideways (i.e. observations in rows, Python style).
-I think the real solution to a good interface does need to be thinking more like (or using) MLDataUtils.jl, which is Observation dimention agnostic, defaulting to normal julia practice (`ObsDim.Last()`).
+I think the real solution to a good interface does need to be thinking more like (or using) MLDataUtils.jl, which is observation dimention agnostic, defaulting to normal julia practice (`ObsDim.Last()`).

 Using these we can define our metrics, etc.